 “Who are you worried about trying to get in?”

 I lifted a shoulder.
-“Mostly it’s to prevent the unknown threats that we can’t anticipate.
-But I don’t want someone like Ares breaking free from the hold of your magical weapon.
+“Mostly, it’s preventing the unknown threats that we can’t anticipate.
+But I also don’t want someone like Ares breaking free from the hold of your magical weapon and coming after you.
 He’s the sort who wouldn’t hesitate to cause your family problems.
 Dragons won’t worry him.
 He and my father chained Indar to the tree to guard the golden fleece.”

 Cale nodded as he continued to eat.
 After a bit, he set down his fork.
 “When Duff did that thing to freeze everyone, I could still see and hear everything, but I couldn’t physically move.”

-“Because I’m a goddess,” I said with as much attitude as possible, and then I spoiled my brag by laughing.
-“Or it may be because Duff has a way to program the time stop for only those she wants to.
-The effects last for about ten minutes max, but just now it ended in less than that.
-I would say more like five minutes.”
+“Because I’m not mortal.
+I’m a goddess,” I said with as much attitude as possible.
+Then I spoiled my brag by laughing.
+“Or it may be because Duff has a way to program the time stop for only those she wants it to work on.
+The effects last for about ten minutes max, but just now, it ended in less than that.
+I would say, more like five minutes.”

 Cale grunted.
 “Even one minute is a long time when you’re frozen and can’t move.”

 I lifted an eyebrow.
-“I’ll take your word for it.”
+“I’ll have to take your word for it.”

 We finished the rest of our dinner in silence.
-Cale started to get a clue about how bad the evening had gone when I didn’t bother ordering dessert.
-I didn’t really want to get into it, but I’d learned long ago that the truth couldn’t be put off forever, no matter how much people tried to avoid it.
+Cale got a clue about how badly the evening had gone when I didn’t bother ordering dessert.
+I didn’t want to get into it, but I’d learned long ago that the truth couldn’t be put off forever, no matter how much people tried to avoid it.

 “Let’s go home, Cale.
-I get the feeling tomorrow is going to be a big day,” I said.
+Tomorrow is going to be a big day,” I said.

 Cale ordered a ride for us and then paid our check.
 We walked to the lobby together, but I felt like I was miles away from him in nearly every way.